 The first stamp in the US was authorized in 1846 and was first issued in 1847.
 The US released its first circular stamp a hologram of the planet in the year 2000.
 Furthermore, Tonga and Sierra Leone have introduced tamps in the shapes of fruit.

-Lastly, Stamps are often printed in booklets, sheets, or rolls on paper.
+Lastly, Stamps are often printed in booklets, sheets, or rolls of paper.
 However, some Postage stamps are made of materials other than paper, such as embossed foil, but they are used less frequently.